WaveDashShine/DLsite-Shortcut-Firefox-Add-on/README.md

 #DLsite Shortcut

-Select any number of DLsite product codes, and open them to DLsite with the context menu.
+Select any number of DLsite product codes, and open them to DLsite with the context menu (right click).

-Language toggle available on DLsite with either the button or Context Menu.
+Language toggle available on DLsite with either the button or context menu (right click).
 Switch from the Japanese version to the English version of the site, provided that a mirror exists, and vice versa.

-Group codes default to the Japanese website.
+Group codes default to the Japanese maniax website.
 *************************************************************

 HOW TO INSTALL:
 1) download *signed* .xpi file
 2) open or drag into firefox